SPEAR : Semi-supervised Data Programming in Python: Conclusion and Future Work

-\spear\ is a unified package for semi-supervised data programming.
+\spear\ is a unified package for semi-supervised data programming that quickly annotates training data and train machine learning models.
 It eases the use of developing LFs and label aggregation approaches.
-This allows for better reproducibility, benchmarking and easier ML development in low-resource settings.
+This allows for better reproducibility, benchmarking and easier ML development in low-resource settings such as textual post-editing.
+Presently, we are integrating automatic LF induction approaches such as Snuba \cite{varma2018snuba} that uses a small labeled set to induce LFs automatically.
+This will significantly increase the scope of datasets without needing human intervention in designing LFs.
+The package is written in Python3 and open-sourced with a MIT License\footnote{\url{https://opensource.org/licenses/MIT}} open for community contribution.